 I became a news reporter for the Marine Corps in the early 70s.
 I'm now retired and write on a wide variety of subjects in my spare time.

 P. T. Barnum, of Barnum and Bailey Circus fame, once made his famous quote “There’s one born every minute” which gained worldwide acclaim.
-Apparently, the quote is as true today as when he made it, particularly when it comes to internet hoaxes.
+Apparently, the quote is as true today as when he said it, particularly when it comes to Internet hoaxes.
 A group of MIT students decided to erect a prank website in late 2000 which put the theory to test.
 It was named Bonsaikitten.com

 "You no longer need be satisfied with a house pet having the same mundane shape as all other members of its species," the site proclaimed.
 "With Bonsai Kitten a world of variation awaits you, limited only by your own imagination."
 The site also advertised Bonsai Kittens were available for sale.

 The site contained numerous details intended to provoke the public.
 For instance, it claimed, "if you take a week-old kitten and throw it to the floor, it will actually bounce!"
 Also included were instructions on how to use super glue and plastic tubes for waste removal with an added reminder to drill an air hole.